MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/performance/navigation-timing-api.md

 ---
 description: The Navigation Timing API makes it easy to measure the real-world speed and performance of websites, and locate problem areas that need tuning.
-title: Dev guide: Navigation Timing API - Microsoft Edge Development
+title: Dev guide - Navigation Timing API - Microsoft Edge Development
 author: erikadoyle
 ---